 How It Works

 Alums of The OpEd Project's Write To Change The World workshop may submit a draft op-ed and request a mentor match at any time within one month after the date in which they participated in their program.
 If you use the Mentor-Editor program within one month of taking an OpEd Project seminar, we will automatically extend your access for two additional months (three months in total).
 The OpEd Project commits to matching any alum whose draft meets our definition of an op-ed: it must be a timely, evidence-based argument of public value; and no more than 1000 words.
 Upon receiving a match request and a solid op-ed draft, we query Mentor-Editors to make the best available match.
-Mentees are told it can take up to three business days, although we strive to make it happen as quickly as possible.
+Mentees are told that we do our best to make matches happen within a week, and often much sooner.
 Mentees come from all walks of life--from an astrophysicist at Yale to a blogger in Syria, to a woman in a prison reentry program—and are often top experts in their field.
 We strive to make matches that will enrich both the Mentee and the Mentor-Editor alike.
 More details below.

 What Mentor-Editors do: